LocalTensor Constructor

 AscendC::LocalTensor<float> tensor1 = AscendC::LocalTensor<float>(AscendC::TPosition::VECIN, addr, tileSize);

-// A tensor object is constructed based on the input TensorTrait information and start address 128.
+// Construct a tensor object based on the input TensorTrait information and start address 128.

-// Its logical location is VECIN, the data type is float, and the number of tensor elements is 16 x 16 x 16.
+// The logical position is VECIN, the data type is float, and the number of tensor elements is 16 × 16 × 16.

 template <uint32_t v>